goodnessops/aws-cloud-portfolio/Automated Web Server with CloudFormation/README.md

 User → Internet → EC2 Instance (provisioned via CloudFormation) → Nginx Web Server

 ## Steps Performed
-1. Created a CloudFormation template to launch an EC2 instance with security group configuration
+1. Created a CloudFormation template to launch an EC2 instance with security group configuration with assist
 2. Automated Nginx installation using a user-data script
 3. Deployed the stack in AWS
 4. Verified the EC2 instance and security group creation